4n4nd/twitter-tf-tweetbot/README.md

 * Twitter Tweetbot Workers
 * Twitter Master Workers

-Each of them is a separate deployment because that makes them individually scalable, so if more users are interacting with the chatbot (using direct messages), the the number of chatbot workers can be increased easily.
+Each of them is a separate deployment because that makes them individually scalable, so if more users are interacting with the chatbot (using direct messages), the number of chatbot workers can be increased easily.

 ## Deploy Openshift-acme